Good customer service definition, best practices, and examples

 This shift can cost businesses a lot of money, with global estimates suggesting losses of up to $4.7 trillion each year due to poor service.

 Customers who experience bad service are more likely to share their experiences with others.
-Negative word-of-mouth can spread quickly, especially on social media platforms, where a single bad review can reach thousands of potential customers.
-This can erode a business’s reputation and deter new customers from engaging with the brand.
+Negative word-of-mouth can spread quickly, especially on social media platforms like Google Business Profile, where a single bad review can reach thousands of potential customers.
+Slow response times and inefficient resolution processes often lead to a frustrating customer experience.

 Take United Airlines as an example.
-Their 2017 incident of dragging a customer off a plane spread like wildfire on social media.
-As a result, their stock prices plummeted, leading to hundreds of millions of dollars in losses and nearly a billion dollars off the market cap value.
+Their incident of forcibly dragging a customer off a plane is a common example of customer service failure.
+It spread like wildfire on social media, causing their stock prices to plummet by nearly a billion dollars in market cap value.

 The impact of poor customer service isn’t limited to external consequences; it can also affect internal team morale and productivity.